dawaltconley/sass-parallax/README.md

 non-parallax pages) every immediate child of a `group` element must have their position set to either relative or absolute.
-This is off by default, to avoid potential cascade issues, but can be applied by setting `$IE` to `true` when importing the mixins, or when the `group` mixin.
+This is off by default, to avoid potential cascade issues, but can be applied by setting `$IE` to `true` when importing the mixins, or when using the `group` mixin.

 ```scss
 @use 'node_modules/sass-parallax' with ($IE: true);